How to Track the Value of SAP Implementations | HCLTech

 Integrating these frameworks into SAP transformational projects is crucial to ensuring that value is monitored comprehensively from the start of the implementation journey to its completion.

 Leaders need to understand that go-live is not the end of the process but rather a significant milestone that leads the post-implementation phases of the project.
-The next phase after the go-live is , often when corrective actions like process optimization, training or system enhancements address identified issues and improve results.
+The next phase after the go-live is , which is often when corrective actions like process optimization, training or system enhancements address identified issues and improve results.

 Because the implementation partner often transitions to another system integrator more experienced at providing support, it’s crucial to coordinate both partners to ensure that any incremental enhancements needed to meet the intended objectives and adhere to established KPIs are completed successfully.